vlGoku/Memory/README.md

 wait(seconds);
 ```

-shuffleArray shuffels the cards in the array so they are arranged randomly on the field
+shuffleArray shuffles the cards in the array so they are arranged randomly on the field

 ```sh
 shuffleArray();